finopsfoundation/foundation/community-access-criteria.md

 ## Consultant Plus

 Those who are already approved for Consultant access can further apply for Consultant Plus.
-This level gives full access to Slack in parity to Practitioner designation.but still limits working group participation and maximum number of individual members permitted from the same organisation (3).
+This level gives full access to Slack in parity to Practitioner designation but still limits working group participation and maximum number of individual members permitted from the same organisation (3).
 Consultant Plus is based on previous practitioner experience and contractor team members, Foundation involvement and positive behavior in the community, and continuing contributions to the framework and Foundation materials (For example: previously worked as a FinOps practitioner for one company, but has transitioned to a contractor performing FinOps support work for multiple companies while contributing to the Foundation).
 Applications will be reviewed by Foundation staff, then passed to the [Foundation Ambassadors](https://www.finops.org/ambassadors/).
 If supported by at least five Ambassadors membership will be accepted, it will also be reviewed at times to make sure the criteria is maintained.
 As with Consultant access a valid [FinOps Certified Practitioner](https://learn.finops.org/) qualification must be maintained.

 ## Supporters